SSS Online Philippines website now allows any eligible SSS member to apply for an SSS Salary Loan online!

 The following table shows the payment schedule spread within two years in 24 equal monthly installments.
 The loan is charged a nominal interest of 10% per annum.
-For employed member-borrower, the first salary deduction shall start on the second month following the date of loan.
+For employed member-borrower, the first salary deduction shall start on the second month following the date of the loan.

 Just to reiterate, I did this SSS salary loan application for trying’s sake and don’t really recommend incurring a loan especially if you have poor discipline in payment and money handling.
 I presently don’t see a need in my life for any loan (praise God!), but this info may be helpful for others who could have valid short-term credit needs.

 Another thing to note should you decide to take out a loan: the processing time may vary in your case depending on the type of support that your employer will give in your application.
-Specifically, your employer need to certify your application before SSS can proceed with the next steps.
+Specifically, your employer needs to certify your application before SSS can proceed with the next steps.
 Make sure you follow-up your employer (or HR department) for that needed action from their end right after submitting your application just to make sure they are informed.

-Your eligibility and applicable loanable amount will also depend on the number of contributions you have made and other past transactions or obligations you may have had with SSS.
+Your eligibility and the applicable loanable amount will also depend on the number of contributions you have made and other past transactions or obligations you may have had with SSS.

-How to apply for an SSS Salary Loan
+How to apply for an SSS Salary Loan online in the Philippines

 There are only three simple steps I did to apply for the loan: